Getting help with injured & broken ankle compensation payouts in QLD

 You can hurt your ankle practically anywhere, but these are some of the most common instances in which ankle injuries occur as a result of negligence:

 - Workplace accidents – Slips and falls in the workplace are one of the leading causes of ankle injuries.
 If your employer has failed to create a safe working environment, this may qualify as negligence.
+In this case, you may be able to make a claim for a workers compensation settlement for a broken ankle or ankle sprain.

 - Sporting injuries – Many sporting codes are rife with high rates of ankle injuries.
 Playing sport without proper safety equipment or safe training practices can create unnecessary risk.